 EVENTS COMMITTEE CHAIR

 Ferdaus Ahmad is a physicist and engineer, currently teaching at Black Hawk College.
 She was a mentor for the National Science Foundation and was awarded the Rosa Parks-Chavez mentorship award.
 She also provides leadership support for interfaith dialogues and helps young girls develop leadership skills through the Islamic Center of the Quad Cities.
 Internationally, she is a member of Bangladesh Mahilad Parishad, an organization dedicated to women empowerment, gender equality, and constitutional rights of women.

 Dr. Xiaowen Zhang is an Associate Professor of Political Science at Augustana College.
 She was born and raised in Beijing, China and came to the United States in 2001.
 She graduated from University of Southern California in 2007 with a Ph.D. in International Relations.
 Her dissertation work is about how the World Trade Organization's dispute settlement mechanism impacts member countries' dispute settlement strategies.
 As a faculty member of the political science department, Xiaowen teaches courses like Introduction to International Relations, International law and International Organizations, and U.S. Foreign Policy.
 Xiaowen is also a member of Augustana's Asian Studies Program and teaches in study abroad programs in China on a regular basis.
 She has published articles on China’s compliance record in the WTO disputes settlement system and environmental politics in China.

-Laura is a junior at St. Ambrose University.
-She is double majoring in Political Science and International Studies with a minor in Environmental Studies and is an active member on Student Government, Model United Nations, College Democrats, and she also writes for St. Ambrose's newspaper, The Buzz
+Hannah is a sophomore at St. Ambrose University.
+She is double majoring in International Studies, Data Science and Analytics with a minor in Computer Science.
+She is also a Residential Advisor, an on campus tutor, and an active member in Model United Nations, Dance Marathon, and jazz band.